GeekTrainer/learn-django/Module5/Module5_Unit4.md

 ![HTML Tags](../Module5/Module5_Images/Module5_GenericFormHTMLView.PNG)

 The last two steps in the process is to add the link to the template, and then define the path.

-For the **index.html** file add the below code under the comment `<!-- TODO - Create the URL for the new template page shelter_form -->`.
+3. Find the **index.html** file and add the below code under the comment `<!-- TODO - Create the URL for the new template page shelter_form -->`.

 ```html
 {% block sidebar %}